oatlog/oatlog/doc/report/main.typ

     let b = raw(read("egraph.rs").split("\n").slice(start, end).join("\n"), lang: "rust", block: true)
     text(size: 8pt, setup + b + reset)
   },
-  caption: [TODO],
+  caption: [Hardcoded implementation of rewrite rules for commutativity and distributivity on an
+    e-graph.],
 ) <fig_background_practice_apply_rules>

 === A full implementation

-#TODO[@fig_background_practice_full.
-EqSat workflow involves creating e-graph by declaring variables
-and inserting e-nodes relating them, then doing some rounds of rewrites (apply_rules) incl canonicalization.
-At the one one can assert equality, such as here, or do extraction.
-Talk briefly about extraction but since oatlog does not do extraction we do not focus further on it.
-Real theories also usually more than 2 rewrite rules and operators.
-Define "theory"]

-/*
-A set of rewrite rules is called a theory, and these can be shown to converge to finite e-graphs under some conditions.
-In practice, many theories diverge and the EqSat rewriting phase is often performed until some timeout or until some other condition is met.

-When using EqSat to prove that two expressions are or are not equal, we simply query the e-class of these e-nodes after the e-matching and canonicalization loop has finished.
-But EqSat can also be used for optimization, in which case there is an extraction phase that selects a good expression computing a given e-class of the e-graph.
-Only slightly simplified#footnote[Only e-classes used in the extracted expression need to be realized as an e-node, and it would be possible although for most cost functions never desirable to realize the same e-class differently at different locations in the final expression.], extraction can be seen as selecting a primary e-node for each e-class.
-The cost of an e-node would usually depend on the e-nodes realizing its input e-classes, and the global cost to minimize would be the cost of the root e-class.
+@fig_background_practice_full displays the full program from which we have seen snippets of in previous sections, showcasing the entire EqSat workflow in a single example.
+It is a condensed example, having only a handful of rewrite rules and few operators in addition to being an unsophisticated implementation, but is conceptually similar to the real thing.

+An expression language, i.e. a set of operators, together with a set of rewrite rules is called a theory.
+In the EqSat workflow, a user creates an initial e-graph by declaring variables and inserting e-nodes relating them, then doing some rounds of rewrites by calling `apply_rules()` and `canonicalize()`, then finally observing the e-graph.
+Sometimes rewrites will have been applied to a fixed point, but many e-graphs grow exponentially and require rewriting to be stopped early.

+Observing the e-graph can involve checking variables for equality, but refers in an optimization context to extraction.
+Extraction is the process of selecting a single expression DAG from an e-graph that represents an exponential number of such DAGs.
+Usually this DAG should minimize some cost and corresponds to the most optimized variant of the input code.

+All extraction roughly involves mapping each e-class to its least-cost e-node, but the complexity of this task varies greatly depending on the cost model and on whether approximate solutions are acceptable.

-A simple yet realistic cost function is a sum of static e-node costs for all e-nodes included in an extracted expression.
-This corresponds to minimizing the number of operations necessary to compute the final value, allowing reuse of temporaries.
-For trees, such a cost could be computed with dynamic programming in linear time since the cost of an e-node is a constant plus the sum of costs for its input e-classes.
-For general e-graphs extraction is NP-hard, but there are both heuristics and algorithms that perform in practice on some types of e-graphs @fastextract.
+- If the cost is a per-node-sum over the expression tree, i.e. with duplicated contributions from shared DAG ancestors, optimal extraction can be done in linear time using a topological sort and dynamic programming since the cost of an e-node is a constant plus the sum of costs for its input e-classes.
+This is essentially the only cost model in which extraction is not NP-hard
-*/

-/*

-== Extraction

-#NOTE[We have not implemented extraction yet.]

-Extraction is the process of selecting an expression from an e-graph.
-Doing so non-optimally is trivial, but selecting an optimal expression, even with simple cost functions is NP-hard
-@extractnphard @fastextract @egraphcircuit.

-Many NP-hard graph algorithms can be done in polynomial time for a fixed treewidth, and this also applies to extraction, where it can be done linear time @fastextract @egraphcircuit.

-*/
+  @extractnphard.
+- For costs that are per-node-sums in an expression DAG, optimal extraction can be done in exponential time using integer linear programming.
+Extraction in this cost model is also possible in linear time for e-graphs of fixed treewidth @fastextract.
+- Finally, for arbitrary cost functions approximate solutions can be found using various heuristics.

+However, oatlog does not in its current form implement any extraction, so it is not a major topic in this thesis.

 #figure(
   {